Mandy Moore Receives Outpour Of Support Following Explosive Ryan Adams Abuse Claims

 — Variety (@Variety) February 13, 2019

-“Thank you to these women for being brave and holding him accountable for his abuses of power,” Milano chimed in, while comedian Sarah Silverman went even further and called out other famous musicians: “Hm like Morrissey Michael Stipe Ozzy Osbourne Stevie Nicks… please.
+“Thank you to these women for being brave and holding him accountable for his abuses of power,” Milano chimed in, while comedian Sarah Silverman went even further and called out other famous musicians.

+“Hm like Morrissey Michael Stipe Ozzy Osbourne Stevie Nicks… please.
 Love you @TheMandyMoore.”

-Just last October, the 44-year-old made headlines when he claimed he couldn’t remember their wedding day because he was too high on pain killers.
+Just last October, the 44-year-old made headlines when he claimed he couldn’t remember their wedding day because he was too high on painkillers.
 He also compared Moore to a “soggy piece of cardboard” in a tweet that sparked massive outrage.
 Adams later apologized for his remarks, claiming he was “trying to be funny.”

-According to the bombshell report, which was published last Wednesday, Adams would allegedly offer career opportunities and mentorship to young female artists, but then would go on to manipulate his victims and relentlessly text them, often threatening suicide when they didn’t reply.
-One of the alleged victims even claimed that she was as young as 14 when the musician started texting her, and even exposed himself to her during a Skype call.
+According to the bombshell report, which was published last Wednesday, Adams would allegedly offer career opportunities and mentorships to young female artists, but then would go on to manipulate his victims and relentlessly text them, often threatening suicide when they didn’t reply.
+One of the alleged victims even claimed that she was as young as 14 when the musician started texting her and even exposed himself to her during a Skype call.

-Also I love that Mandy Moore is THRIVING professionally and is happily married now while Ryan Adams is being exposed for the trash he is.
-The best revenge is your paper. pic.twitter.com/Rcde2iMX8S

 The accomplished artist denied the accusations, saying that some of the details in the article were “outright false.”
 He also apologized for his past mistakes in a series of tweets on Wednesday.